galiat/automatic-desk/README.md

 5) Test it out.
 Hit sit & stand on the app.
 The servo should react.

 ## Mount it to your desk
+1) Move your desk to the to the _sit_ position
+1) Tape the servo horn to the paddle.
+You may need to cut other spokes in the horn to make it fit.
+I taped mine so that the tip of the horn was at the tip of the paddle.
 1) I'll type this up later.
-But basiclly, I taped the servo horn to the paddle on the desk and then mounted whole thing to the side of the desk using commandstrips and plywood.
+But basiclly, I mounted whole thing to the side of the desk using commandstrips and scrapwood.
+1) calibrate: Hit stand.
+You might want to adjust the `delay` in the code depending on your height.